bitcoinvsalts/node-binance-trader/README.md

 # What is Node-Binance-Trader? 📡

-Today NBT is an experimental node.js trading bot that will:
+Today NBT is a trading bot console app that will:

 * ask for a trading pair
 * ask for a loss pourcentage